 A solid red rectangular box with a thin black border, positioned above a line of text.
+It is used to redact a signature.

 Signature of Company Representative

 COMPANY SAFETY GOALS

 Managers and supervisors are accountable to the upper management for the successful achievement of targeted company safety and health goals.
 The project safety and health goals are: